Mercy Thompson Series

 Michelle was just fine with that.
 She could play videogames for hours, and she was beginning to like Warren and Kyle, who did their best to see that she was comfortable.
 Warren's accent was like something out of a cowboy movie, and was lovely to listen to.

-Kyle had impeccable style and kept Warren's house looking spotless.
-He apparently had his own home, a much more expensive deal.
-But he preferred to stay with Warren most times.
+Kyle had impeccable style and kept his house looking spotless.
+Warren had his own home, a two-story duplex.
+But he preferred to stay with Kyle most times.

 She really didn't care either way.
 She never was one too concerned about appearances, and she didn't want to get too close to anyone here.
 She just wanted to leave as soon as possible.
 But at least she could pass the time with agreeable individuals while she waited for her chance.